dubrie/public/books.md

 - [Top 5](#top-5)

 ### Active Books
-- Thinking Fast & Slow by Daniel Kahneman
+- Assembly by Natasha Brown
+- The Great Offshore Grounds by Vanessa Veselka

 ### Up Next
+- The Human Element by Loran Nordgren
 - Infinite Jest by David Foster Wallace
-- Assembly by Natasha Brown
-- The Human Element by Loran Nordgren
-- The Great Offshore Grounds by Vanessa Veselka
 - Earthly Order: How Natural Laws Define Human Life by Saleem H. Ali

 ### Books To Read List